-Inland Empire Quarterly Business Activity Report
+Inland Empire Business Activity Index

-Quarter 4 | 2017
+Quarter 1 | 2018

 The Inland Empire Business Activity Index tracks performance of the Inland Empire regional economy on a quarterly basis and is adjusted for seasonal variations.
 The composite indicator is estimated using a wide range of economic data including employment, economic output, income, real estate, and other indicators at the national, state, and metropolitan level.

-Business activity in the Inland Empire maintained its upward trajectory, increasing at a 3.0% annualized rate during the fourth quarter of 2017, according to the Inland Empire Business Activity Index produced by the UC Riverside School of Business Center for Economic Forecasting and Development.
-On a year-over-year basis, Inland Empire business activity grew by 3.5% from the fourth quarter of 2016 to the fourth quarter of 2017, slightly faster than the growth rate for U.S. gross domestic product, where year-over-year growth now stands at 2.5%.
+Business activity in the Inland Empire has been growing at a steady clip, increasing at a 2.2% annualized rate during the first quarter of 2018, according to the Inland Empire Business Activity Index produced by the UC Riverside School of Business Center for Economic Forecasting and Development.
+This was virtually the same rate of growth as U.S. gross domestic product (GDP), which advanced by 2.3% in the first quarter of this year, but below the Center’s estimate of California’s Gross State Product, which came in at 3.0%.
+In year-over-year terms, business activity in the Inland Empire grew by 3.8% from the first quarter of 2017 to the first quarter of 2018, faster than the rate of growth for U.S. GDP, where year-over-year growth now stands at 2.9%.

 Moreover, the Inland Empire’s estimated business activity in the fourth quarter of 2017 was 3.0% over the third quarter.
 The fourth quarter growth rate was also slightly above the fourth quarter growth rate for U.S. GDP, which came in at 2.9%, according to the U.S. Bureau of Economic Analysis.
 In terms of real output per nonfarm worker, per capita gross output in the Inland Empire increased 0.4% in the first quarter of 2018 over the first quarter of 2017, half the rate of the state where output increased 0.8%.